Walter von Bülow-Bothkamp: Early Flying Service

-Walter von Bülow-Bothkamp was commissioned as a leutnant (lieutenant) in April 1915 and applied for pilot's training in the Luftstreitkräfte (German air service).
+Walter von Bülow-Bothkamp was commissioned as a Leutnant (lieutenant) in April 1915 and applied for pilot's training in the Luftstreitkräfte (Imperial German Air Service).
 Along with his brother Conrad, he trained in Replacement Division 5 in Hanover through 15 September 1915.

 Bülow-Bothkamp was originally posted to Feldflieger Abteilung 22, which was an aviation squadron organized for aerial reconnaissance, observation, and direction of artillery on the Western Front.
 Although flying an AEG G.II two-seated observation plane, he managed to down enemy two seaters on consecutive days, 10 and 11 October 1915.

 After an award of the Iron Cross First Class for his victories in October, his transfer to Flieger-Abteilung 300 took him to the Middle East to continue his reconnaissance duties in support of a German ally, the Ottoman Empire.
 He flew on the Palestinian front and was wounded on 13 June 1916.
 In a letter home from the hospital in Jerusalem, he joked about his shoulder wound being as inconsequential as a dueling scar suffered at university.

 After his discharge from hospital, he won twice more near El Arish, with a fifth victory unconfirmed.

 He earned a transfer to piloting fighter planes.
 He left Flieger-Abteilung 300 and joined a Prussian fighter squadron on the Western Front, Jagdstaffel 18.
 Bülow-Bothkamp shot down two enemy aircraft on 23 January 1917 and another the following day, to start his and his squadron's victory roll.
 By 10 May, when he transferred out of Jagdstaffel 18, his total stood at 13.
 He had been awarded both the Royal House Order of Hohenzollern and the Kingdom of Saxony's Military Order of Saint Henry while with the squadron.